fatboypunk/spam-slack/README.md

 ### Add more tests

-I've added two tests to ensure the flow of sending the message to slack correctly works but more would be nice.
+I've added two tests to ensure the flow of sending the message to Slack correctly works but more would be nice.

-I haven't mocked any tests, so it's sending actual calls to slack now.
+I haven't mocked any tests, so it's sending actual calls to Slack now.

 ### Broadcast the reports to all users

-Currently the liveview uses polling internally to fetch the reports of a GenServer.
-When adding broadcasting new values to the liveview, streams could be implemented and have a better realtime experience.
+Currently the LiveView uses polling internally to fetch the reports of a GenServer.
+When adding broadcasting new values to the LiveView, streams could be implemented and have a better realtime experience.

 ### Split up some code